tanner-johnson2718/MEME_OS_3/Processes/README.md

 # Process Creation and Manipulation

 Here we are gonna introduce 2 new system calls.
-There are `fork` and `wait4`.
+These are `fork` and `wait4`.

 # Process Resources

+The rusage struct gives us

 ```C
 struct rusage {